HEALTHCARE COST & UTILIZATION PROJECT

 • When are the State databases generally released?

 A summary table shows the availability of State-level data by database and year.
 Complete database availability and pricing information is provided in the online HCUP Central Distributor Database Catalog.
-Recent releases also are noted on a monthly basis in the HCUP Database and Product Releases Calendar.
+Join the HCUP Mailing List to receive information on new HCUP data, tools, and products.
+Recent releases are also noted on the HCUP-US homepage in the What's New section.

 • What years of the State databases are available, and how much do they cost?